SonDinhVan/reinforcement-learning/README.md

-Description: This repo shows the implementation of some RL algorithms.
-The algorithms (agents) are located in module.
-To use it, install the entire package via 'pip install -e.'.
-To be convenient, the training and testing are located in notebooks.
+This repository showcases the implementation of various Reinforcement Learning (RL) algorithms.
+The algorithms, or agents, are organized within modules for ease of use.
+To get started, install the entire package via pip: 'pip install -e.'

-Algorithms tested:
+For convenience, both training and testing scripts are provided in Jupyter notebooks.

+**Algorithms Implemented**
 1. Deep-Q Network (DQN)
-2. To be added ...
+2. To be added...

-Games/environment tested:
+**Games/Environments Tested**
 1. Cart-pole
-2. Lunar lander - discrete actions
+2. Lunar Lander (discrete actions)
-3. Lunar lander - continuous actions
+3. Lunar Lander (continuous actions)
-4. Bipedal walker - continuous actions
+4. Bipedal Walker (continuous actions)
-5. To be added ...
+5. To be added...

+**Dependencies**
-Dependencies: Refer to environment.yml to create the virtual environment.
-This file doesn't include gym since gym might be installed differently on different OS.
-So make sure you have gym installed correctly on your machine.
+Refer to the environment.yml file to create the virtual environment.
+Note that gym is not included in this file, as its installation method may vary across different operating systems.
+Ensure that you have gym installed correctly on your machine.

+**Hardware Used**
-Hardware: Macbook Pro 16-inch M1 with CPU.
-GPU was not activated due to its inconsistent performance.
+The experiments were conducted on a MacBook Pro 16-inch M1 with CPU.
+The GPU was not activated due to its inconsistent performance.

-Discussion:
+**Discussion**

-1) Deep-Q Network (DQN):
+1. Deep-Q Network (DQN)
+a) Cart-pole:
-    a) Cart-pole: Easily achieve a score of 500 after about 15 minutes of training.
-If the training were performed longer, the score would be even higher.
+Achieved a score of 500 after approximately 15 minutes of training.
+Further training would likely result in even higher scores.